 Get ready for some crispy genius with these tips:

-- Preheat the Air Fryer: Yes, it’s a must!
-This ensures your tortellini will come out hot and crispy, not soggy.
+- Preheat the Air Fryer: Yes, it's a must!
+This ensures your tortellini will come out hot and crispy, not soggy-preheat the air fryer to 375°F for best results.

-- Don’t Crowd the Basket: Give them some space!
-Layering tortellini is a one-way ticket to limp snacks—keep it loose and allow for optimal air flow.
+- Don't Crowd the Basket: Give them some space in a single layer!
+Layering tortellini is a one-way ticket to limp snacks-keep it loose and allow for optimal air flow.

-- Shake it Up: Halfway through cooking, give the basket a good shake to make sure every tortellini gets its fair share of that crispy goodness!
+- Shake it Up: Halfway through cooking, give the basket a good shake to make sure every tortellini gets its fair share of that crispy goodness, or opt for a warm chicken tortellini soup for cozy weeknights!

 Variations and Substitutions

-Feel free to get creative with these mouth-watering variations:
+Feel free to get creative with these tempting variations:

-- Spicy Fiesta: Toss in some red pepper flakes for a zesty kick—who doesn’t love a bit of heat?
+- Spicy Fiesta: Toss in some red pepper flakes for a zesty kick-who doesn't love a bit of heat (about ¼-1/2 tsp)?

-- Herb Infusion: Add Italian seasoning or fresh herbs like basil and oregano before air frying for an extra aromatic treat.
+- Herb Infusion: Add Italian seasoning or fresh herbs like basil and oregano, about 1 teaspoon dried or 1 tablespoon chopped fresh, before air frying for an extra aromatic treat.

-- Cheesy Dip: Don’t forget a side of marinara or creamy garlic dip for an irresistible dunk!
+- Cheesy Dip: Don't forget a side of marinara or creamy garlic dip for an irresistible dunk, and pair with moist cornbread options for sides!

 Serving Suggestions